dober-man/GoodWAFSec/docs/module3/lab1/lab1.rst

 ..
 ATTENTION::  For this lab we will explore the settings for tuning the policy but will not change the settings.

-1. Go to Security --> Application Security --> Policy Building --> Learning and Blocking Settings
+1. Go to **Security > Application Security > Policy Building > Learning and Blocking Settings**

-2. Under the General Settings you will see various settings for Enforcement, Learning Mode and Learning Speed.
-For this lab the policy has been set in to Blocking with Manual Learning and a learning speed of fast.
+2. Under the **General Settings** you will see various settings for Enforcement, Learning Mode and Learning Speed.
+For this lab the policy should be set to **Blocking with Manual Learning and a learning speed of fast.**

 .. image:: images/image4_3_1.png

 ..
-NOTE:: Depending on the setting you choose for Learning Mode you may find additional options
+NOTE:: Depending on the setting you choose for Learning Mode you may find additional options but don't save any changes.
 .. image:: images/image5_3_1.png

 3. Under Policy Building Process you will find there are settings for Loosen Policy and Tighten Policy.

 Loosen Policy would be used when there have been changes to the application.
 Policy Builder will identify legitmate traffic based on repeated behavior from a sufficient number of sources that you set.
 Tighten Policy only applies when you are using automatic learning.
 The policy builder will refine the policy until the number of security policy changes has been reached.
-Track Site Changes again only applies to automatic learning.
-If enabled this setting allows Policy Builder to discover changes to a web applicaiton.
+Track Site Changes only applies to automatic learning.
+If enabled this setting allows Policy Builder to discover changes to a web application.
 Policy builder logs the changes and temporarily loosens the policy to make suggestions and adjustments.

 .. image:: images/image6_3_1.png

-4. When you have made changes to this page make sure to save the policy and then Apply policy
+4. When you have made changes to this page make sure to always **Save and Apply the policy.**

 .. image:: images/image7_3_1.png
 .. image:: images/image8_3_1.png